 The chain-like design makes for easier lathering and takes less than an hour to dry after showering when hung up in a low-humidity area.

-Back Scrubbers for Acne-Prone Skin: Guide & FAQ
+Back Scrubbers for Acne-Prone Skin: Buyer’s Guide

 Here, we debunk common questions regarding back acne, acne-prone skin, and frequently asked questions regarding shopping for a back scrubber.